grandeurdev/arduino-sdk/README.md

 ### Updating Device TCP Buffer

 For now, the device does not automatically push messages to the network or pulls new messages from the network.
 You have to constantly do polling for that.
-Calling `apolloDevice.update()` in the `loop()` does exactly that.
+Calling `apolloDevice.update()` in the `loop()` will do that for you.

 ### Events Listening